bobbyhadz/aws-cdk-rds-example/README.md

 npm install
 ```

+3. Create a Key pair with the name of `ec2-key-pair` in your default region

-3. Create the CDK stack
+4. Create the CDK stack

 ```bash
 npx cdk deploy